AmethystDev2713/Lets-Make-A-CPU/README.md

 This design also requires a 4th pulse to reset the counter.

 Fortunatly, this design works in both Logigator AND Simulator.io (pun not intended), but there is the problem of how fast the counter can switch between outputting different binary numbers, since there is a slight delay when switching between numbers, meaning it takes time for each bit to turn on and off, so a counter could end up displpaying a completly off-track binary number before displaying the correct one, so be careful when making counter.
 Rest assured that it is possible to create a set of logic gates that will remove the time delay from the output

+Since instructions like these take multiple inputs/steps, we need to make sure we aren't accidentally triggering other instruction processors while one instruction is still running.